asanCar/tools-integration-booster/Jenkins/README.md

 # Local deploy of Jenkins
 The aim of this document is to provide a guide to deploy a local Jenkins provisioned with the required plugins and Pipelines/Jobs to avoid user interaction with the application.

  Jenkins CasC (Configuration-as-Code) plugin in combination with Jenkins Job DSL plugin have been used to configure the initial Jenkins pipeline.
-You can customize this at [jenkins.yaml](jenkins.yaml)
+You can customize this at [jenkins.yaml](jenkins.yaml).
+This multi-branch pipeline expects to find a Jenkinsfile at the repository's root folder, which has the pipeline's jobs to execute.

 ## Prerequisites
 Before you can deploy Nexus you need: